 TransferWise ATM network and fees

-You can withdraw cash from any ATM in the world with your TransferWise debit card for free — up to $250 every 30 days.
+You can use your TransferWise debit card to make free withdrawals at any ATM in the world — up to $250 every 30 days.
 After that, you’ll be charged a 2% fee on every transaction.

 When you’re at the ATM, choose the local currency.
 TransferWise covers the conversion at the market exchange rate, but charges a fee on top of that for the service.

 The fees for currency exchange vary by country.
 For example, say you’re in Florence wandering the San Lorenzo leather market.
 There’s a fantastic bag you can’t live without — but you need €150 to buy it.
 Using the TransferWise debit card to withdraw $180, you’d receive the guaranteed market rate of €159.24, but will be charged an $0.81 conversion fee for the convenience.